Ørestad: History

 The legislation for Ørestad was enacted in 1992 as a plan for developing unused areas paired with the construction of a metro system.
 These areas close to the centre of Copenhagen and the airport were publicly owned, and their sale would finance the long-wanted metro project, while the metro was likewise essential for offering an infrastructure in the area.

 A metro had previously been contemplated through the densely populated, central axis of Amager, but the new plan would instead build two lines, aimed at developing the western (Ørestad) and eastern (Øresund coast) peripheries of Amager.

 Ørestad Development Corporation (Ørestadsselskabet I/S) was founded March 11, 1993 to manage the growth of the district.
 The corporation is owned 55% by Copenhagen municipality and 45% by the Ministry of Finance.
 The development was expected to take 20 to 30 years at a cost of about €175 million, and it was expected that 20,000 people would live, 20,000 would study, and 80,000 people would be employed in the area.

 At the beginning of 2008, 53% of the area had been sold.

 The winning project of an international architectural competition held in 1994 revealed an overall masterplan for Ørestad, dividing the area into four districts.
 The Finnish design office APRT and Danish KHR Arkitekter established a joint-venture and presented a final plan in 1997.

 The first office building was completed in 2001.
 The first residential buildings were completed three years later.
 Currently, there are more than 3000 flats as well as 192,100 m2 of office space in Ørestad.
 In addition, a total of 13 buildings are under construction.

 On 3 July 2022, three people were killed in a shooting at Field's mall in the area.
-Police chief inspector Søren Thomassen announced the arrest of a 22-year-old man and said that the police cannot rule out an act of terrorism.
-A concert with British singer Harry Styles was due to take place at Royal Arena less than a kilometer away, and it is going ahead as planned after a dialogue with the police.